Installing mpi4py and h5py

 Parallel HDF5

-Scientific simulations generate large amounts of data on Summit (about 100 Terabytes per day for some applications).
+Scientific simulations generate large amounts of data (about 100 Terabytes per day for some applications).
 Because of how large some datafiles may be, it is important that writing and reading these files is done as fast as possible.
 Less time spent doing input/output (I/O) leaves more time for advancing a simulation or analyzing data.

 One of the most utilized file types is the Hierarchical Data Format (HDF), specifically the HDF5 format.
 HDF5 is designed to manage large amounts of data and is built for fast I/O processing and storage.
 An HDF5 file is a container for two kinds of objects: “datasets”, which are array-like collections of data, and “groups”, which are folder-like containers that hold datasets and other groups.